gylien/scale-letkf/prepare-ncep-gfs-and-prepbufr-data.md

 run the SCALE-LETKF near-real-time system. *GDAS is used in the current SCALE-LETKF system.*

-A data processing script is called in `get_ncep_gfs.sh` after downloading the data:
+`get_ncepobs.sh` calls a data processing script after downloading the data:

 - **`run/dec_prepbufr/convert.sh`: Decode BUFR data to generate a binary file for SCALE-LETKF**